ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: screen}

-3. Create a cluster by using the location and VLAN ID that you identified.
+3. Create a cluster by using the <prod id="zone-lc">location<staging id="zone-lc">zone</staging> and VLAN ID that you identified.
 To reuse an existing subnet, include the `--no-subnet` flag to prevent a new portable public IP subnet and a new portable private IP subnet from being created automatically.

     ```
-    ibmcloud cs cluster-create --location dal10 --machine-type b2c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
+    ibmcloud cs cluster-create --<prod id="zone-lc">location<staging id="zone-lc">zone</staging> dal10 --machine-type b2c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
     ```
     {: pre}